meeku18/detectify/README.md

 - **Fragmented Experience**: Users face inconvenience switching between video content and shopping platforms.
 - **Lack of Personalization & Missed Opportunities**: Absence of direct purchase options leads to missed chances for spontaneous purchases.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 ## Acknowledgments

 - Ultralytics YOLO and Roboflow for their powerful object detection tools.